jbatalle/queds/README.md

 * Dividends tracking
 * Price alerts via Telegram
 * Default portfolio currency setting
+* Create a Trading Log with all the movements and relations between orders

 ## Table of Contents
 1. [Getting Started](#getting-started)